MiguelCardoso19/MiguelCardoso19/README.md

 **👀 About Me:**
-Former welder turned coding enthusiast.
+Formerly a welder, I am a doer who doesn't shy away from challenges.
-Ignited by a fascination with technology and Web3.
-Committed to leveraging my skills to drive innovation and tackle new challenges.
+My journey into coding was sparked by a deep interest in technology and Web3.
+Drawing from my experiences of living independently in multiple foreign countries, I've cultivated resilience and adaptability.
+Embracing change and innovation, I am driven to explore new horizons and contribute to the tech industry.

 ---
 **⚙️ Technical Skills:**